Security Posture

 KubeArmor has 4 types of resources: Process, File, Network and Capabilities.
-Default Posture is configurable for each of the resources seperately except Process.
+Default Posture is configurable for each of the resources separately except Process.
 Process based operations are treated under File resource only.

 Global default posture is configured using configuration options passed to KubeArmor using configuration file